lenasterg/ls-wp-ccsearch/README.md

 # WP CCSearch

 WP CCSearch helps you search millions of free images then insert into content or set as featured image very quickly.
+More details about the inspiration and how it works in https://opensource.creativecommons.org/blog/entries/2019-07-24-cc-search-wp-plugin/.

 # Test site
 You can test the plugin functionality at http://users.sch.gr/stergatu/wordpress/ by login via http://users.sch.gr/stergatu/wordpress/wp-login.php as testuser: testuser.